Reduces The Need For Harsh Chemicals

 Another great factor is the ability of Soil3 to retain moisture in sandy soils.
 With four times the water retention of regular soil, drought and water restrictions will not be as damaging to gardens or lawns.
 Conversely, because it’s humus compost, Soil3 improves drainage in heavy clay soils.

-Soil3 is approved by the Organic Materials Review Institute (OMRI) for certified organic gardening.
+Soil3 is approved by the Organic Materials Review Institute (OMRI) as a product for certified organic gardening.
 Many composts claim the word “organic,” but in reality are far from it.
-Check with OMRI (www.omri.org) to verify the authenticity of organic claims.
+Check with OMRI (www.omri.org) to verify the authenticity of claims that any product is safe for organic gardening.
 We are OMRI Listed!

 Learn More about Our Certification

-Soil3 is 100% organic compost comprised of grass clippings from our sod farm, wheat straw from our farm, and cow manure from a local dairy.
+Soil3 is humus compost comprised of grass clippings from our sod farm, wheat straw from our farm, and cow manure from a local dairy.
 We compost using a high heat method (160º) and add mycorrhizae.
 Beneficial microorganisms naturally colonize the compost as part of the process.
-You can use this organic compost as humus soil.
+You can use this compost as safe organic matter to improve your soil.

 - Natural and safe way to build good soil structure